nilsvu/Evergreen/README.md

 Evergreen's `Formatter` class implements a convenient way for you to adjust the format of log records.

-The default implementation of the `recordFromEvent:` method, that you can also override in a subclass, of course, uses a list `components: [Formatter.Component]` to construct a record from an event using instances of the `Formatter.Component` enumeration:
+The default implementation of the `string(from event: Event<M>)` method, that you can also override in a subclass, uses a list `components: [Formatter.Component]` to construct a record from an event using instances of the `Formatter.Component` enumeration:

 ```swift
 let simpleFormatter = Formatter(components: [ .Text("["), .Logger, .Text("|"), .LogLevel, .Text("] "), .Message ])